-The Timed Text Conform action is part of the Timed Text group and is executed by the Timed Text Service.
-The Timed Text Conform extracts caption data from CML files.
+The Timed Text Conform action is part of the Timed Text group and is Cloud Port capable.
+The Timed Text Conform action is executed by the Timed Text Service or via the Telestream Cloud Service when executed in Telestream Cloud.
+The Timed Text Conform action ingests a Timed Text CML file with references to caption/subtitle files in order to create SCC, MCC, or IMSC outputs.